Kočani nightclub fire: Deaths

-At least 63 people aged between 16 and 48 died from the fire, with six of the victims being minors.
+At least 63 people aged between 16 and 48 died from the fire, with six victims being minors.
 (Note: The age of majority in North Macedonia is 18.)
 This was the deadliest nightclub fire in Europe since the 2015 Bucharest nightclub fire (also caused by pyrotechnics) and the deadliest fire in North Macedonia's history.
-A hospital director in Kočani, Kristina Serafimovska, said most of the dead suffered injuries from the stampede of people trying to escape the club, and the Director of the Institute of Forensic Medicine, Aleksandar Stankov, said that the majority of the victims died of asphyxia.
+A hospital director in Kočani, Kristina Serafimovska, said most of the dead suffered injuries from the stampede of people trying to escape the club.
+Per the director of the Institute of Forensic Medicine, Aleksandar Stankov, the main causes of death of 59 victims were "violent asphyxiation from carbon monoxide poisoning, ambient asphyxiation, compressive asphyxiation and thermal damage to the respiratory organs", while 4 died from damage to the lungs and burns.
 Many victims were difficult to identify due to their lack of identification cards, with only half of them possessing identity documents.
-Ile Gocevski, an ambulance driver in Kočani who was transporting victims to the hospital throughout the day, died in his sleep on 17 March, a day after the fire, after he had returned home to rest.
+Ile Gocevski, an ambulance driver in Kočani who was transporting victims to the hospital through the day, died in his sleep on 17 March, a day after the fire, after he returned home to rest.
 He died of a heart attack caused by overexertion after completing 11 hospital runs overnight.
-One of his colleagues wrote a social media post calling Macedonian ambulance drivers overworked and underpaid and praising Gocevski's actions.
+A colleague wrote a social media post calling Macedonian ambulance drivers overworked and underpaid and praising Gocevski's actions.
 Macedonian Minister of Health Arben Taravari responded to the post, pledging to improve the working conditions and pay of ambulance drivers, and said that their work is often overlooked.